guymclean/MunroSorter/README.md

 # MunroSorter
-Java library to filter munro CSV files for XDesign
+Java library to filter munro CSV files for XDesign.

 The library can be used as follows: